ankrutik/notes/aws/solutions_arch_cert/notes.md

 - deploy, update, roll back
 - integration with VPC, security groups, EBS volumes, ELB
 - CloudTrail and CloudWatch
+- Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in either AWS Secrets Manager secrets or AWS Systems Manager Parameter Store parameters and then referencing them in your container definition.
+- Amazon ECS doesn't support resource-based policies.
+An example of a resource-based policy is the S3 bucket policy.
+An ECS task assumes an execution role (IAM role) to be able to call other AWS services like AWS Secrets Manager on your behalf.

 ### Terminology

-Cluster: logical collection of ECS resources (ECS EC2 or Fargate instances)
+**Cluster**: logical collection of ECS resources (ECS EC2 or Fargate instances)

-Task Definition: defines your application for running containers in ECS; can contain multiple containers
+**Task Definition**: defines your application for running containers in ECS; can contain multiple containers

-Container definition: individual container that a *task* uses; controls CPU, memory allocations, port mappings
+**Container definition**: individual container that a *task* uses; controls CPU, memory allocations, port mappings

-Task: single running copy of any containers defined by a *task definition*
+**Task**: single running copy of any containers defined by a *task definition*

-Service: allows *task definitions* to be scaled by adding new *tasks*; define max and min values
+**Service**: allows task definitions to be scaled by adding new tasks; define max and min values

-Registry: storage for container images, used to download images to create containers
+**Registry**: storage for container images, used to download images to create containers

 ```
 Cluster {